jgoralcz/MGDB/README.md

 ```
 This table has a problem with nulls and redundant company/worker_id combination.
 Although I could add a default constraint of false,
 that would also be wasting data.

+I was considering optimizing JDBC settings, but looking through some of the options, I thought it would be unnecessary, except for a few obvious things.
+First of all, I'm not sure if a connection pool is necessary this early on.
+Secondly, I wanted to optimize the structure of the tree to do more selects before joins first on all of the queries,
+but I only did it on 1 query, where I selected out the main stuff, then limited the query (getAllInformationOnGame).
+Overall, I also performed JDBC best practices, which could be treated as an optimization if you consider than I'm not wasting memory by using `select *`.

+I also set the fetchSize to 100 at most in the game side.
+This is because there can be a ton of games, but we only need a certain amount at a time.
+Otherwise, I added a limit where needed on the database side.

+I looked into object caching, attempted it using VO (like in 422) and considered its use cases by checking for the object first before querying.
+While this would be nice, it would require a bit more work to refactor the code.
+I started with it a little bit, then I didn't want to pursue refactoring the code.
+Although I do already have the classes created in the model directories, I would need to store them, which, as stated before, would require more refactoring.
+While the above a little more realistic, sharding or partitioning the database is way out of the question.
+For an application like this,
+I do not ever foresee partioning the database (unless we somehow take over YouTube) because I don't think we'll have over several gigabytes of data.

+_________

+## Optimization Benchmarks
+To perform optimizations, I ran mysql workbench with my database seed script.
+Remember, I updated the script.
+For this test (this will generate A LOT of data; between 2-3 GB, either take my word, do a smaller portion, or take the risk).
+Run `python main.py 4000 100` (this will also take some time inserting into the database; even worse inserting with an index trade-off; took be about an hour).